Syedanas-ctrl/Print-Tray/README.md

 ## Production Notes

+- The app targets Electron 22.3.27 to retain compatibility with Windows 7, but that Chromium/Node combo no longer receives security updates.
+Restrict network exposure and keep printing payloads trusted.
 - The app holds a single-instance lock to avoid concurrent API servers.
 - `app.setLoginItemSettings({ openAtLogin: true })` is invoked on startup to register auto-launch.
-Adjust if your deployment requires a different behaviour.
+On Windows 7 this writes to the Run key; administrator privileges may be required in locked-down environments.
 - Update the icons in `build/icons/` before producing customer builds.
+- When distributing Windows installers, provide the matching architecture (x86 for 32-bit, x64 for 64-bit).
+Auto-updaters should respect architecture as well.